Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - 250,000 Hilton points = $500

 Similar to Amazon, your points are worth 0.2 cents each when you redeem them for event credits.
-You can do much better using them for hotel stays!
+You can do much better using them for hotel stays.

 6. Pool Hilton Points

 You can transfer up to 500,000 Hilton points to up to 10 friends and family members each year, and it won’t cost you a thing.
 By pooling your Hilton points with others, you might be able to boost a pal’s points balance so they can afford a better or longer award stay.
-You’re a good sport if you do this!

 7. Donate Hilton Points to Charity

 It’s also possible to use Hilton points by donating them to charity.
-In conjunction with PointWorthy, you can donate as few as 4,000 Hilton points to hundreds of causes – from large organizations like the American Red Cross to local churches, social service groups, or memorial funds.
+In conjunction with PointWorthy, you can donate as few as 4,000 Hilton points to hundreds of causes — from large organizations like the American Red Cross to local churches, social service groups or memorial funds.

-Redeeming Hilton points for hotel stays is very straightforward and can get you amazing stays at luxury hotels for nothing – or help you visit family and friends in smaller cities without having to worry about accommodations.
+Redeeming Hilton Honors points for hotel stays is very straightforward and can get you amazing stays at luxury properties for nothing — or help you visit family and friends in smaller cities without having to worry about accommodations.
 Typically, you’ll get the most value from your Hilton points redeeming them this way.